Penny Appeal · International Humanitarian Charity · 2021 · Product Analytics & Behavioural Insights

 The new page was designed around three requirements that fell directly from the intent analysis:

-Collaborated with the design team to translate this intent architecture into a page that felt welcoming for small, spontaneous acts of giving rather than structured, high-commitment projects.
+Collaborated with the design team to translate this intent architecture into a page that felt welcoming for small acts of giving rather than structured, high-commitment projects.

 GA4 Keyword Analysis PPC Data Session Recordings Funnel Analysis